|Sheffield Wednesday 0 v 0 Leeds United|

 According to Wednesday's official website, "Hillsborough Stadium is one of the finest stadiums in the country, with a tradition to match".
 This ground was originally built in 1899 and at the time it was out in the fields.
 Many people questioned the wisdom of moving the club so far from the city centre, but the directors were vindicated when the ground was surrounded by Sheffield's growing suburbs during the next few years.
 The area was originally called Owlerton, hence the nickname 'the Owls', but the ground was renamed Hillsborough in 1914, when it became part of the parliamentary constituency of that name.

 In 1961 the north stand became the first cantilever stand in the country, and the ground was further developed in 1986 when the kop end was roofed for the first time.
 Following the 1989 disaster the Leppings Lane was made all-seater, but the capacity was increased by 3,000 when a new tier was added to the south stand in time for Euro96.

 There are a number of supporting pillars in the West Stand, which impedes the view from some seats, though on the plus side we've always been able to make a bit of a din by banging the wooden seats.
 There is a large tea bar on the concourse and plenty of counters, where they have quite efficient service, so the queues don't get too long.
-The grub itself is the usual football fare of pies and hot drinks, etc.

 A couple of years ago Wednesday announced plans to increase the capacity at Hillsborough to almost 45,000.
 This was primarily through the proposed expansion of the Leppings Lane End, including the building of an additional tier and the 'filling in' of the corner between this and the South Stand.